-- If the college/school dean/director, and/or the Provost (or President, as applicable), decides to continue or terminate the service of the Department Head in contradiction to the PRC's recommendation, s/he will consult with the department, in a duly constituted department meeting, about her/his decision.
+- If the college/school dean/director, and/or the Provost (or President, as applicable), decides to continue or terminate the service of the Department Head in contradiction to the PRC's recommendation, they will consult with the department, in a duly constituted department meeting, about their decision.

-- In case the Department Head is not to be reappointed for another five-year term, the Department Head may continue in her/his position to the end of the current five-year appointments.
+- In case the Department Head is not to be reappointed for another five-year term, the Department Head may continue in their position to the end of the current five-year appointments.

 - Simultaneously, a new Department Head search committee should be established within 90 days, pursuant to the procedures described in Article III, Section 2, above.